-Outside of New York, Emiliano has performed at The Barnes Foundation and Lithuanian Music Hall in Philadelphia, Pennsylvania; the Milford Center for the Arts in Connecticut; The Plaza Theatre in El Paso, Texas and the Théâtre Maisonneuve at the Place des Arts in Montreal, Canada.
-He has also been featured at major music festivals around the world, such as the Baradero Rock Festival in Argentina, the CT Tango Festival in Connecticut, the Harlem Music Festival, the Tango Queer Festival in New York and the “Philly Tango Fest” in Philadelphia, Pennsylvania, among many others.
+Outside New York, Emiliano has performed at The Barnes Foundation and Lithuanian Music Hall in Philadelphia, Pennsylvania; the Houston Opera Theater in Houston, Texas, the Milford Center for the Arts in Connecticut; The Plaza Theatre in El Paso, Texas and the Théâtre Maisonneuve at the Place des Arts in Montreal, Canada.

 Emiliano is the pianist of the Broadway and London hit show Forever Tango and he also founded and directs his own orchestra, Típica Messiez.
 He graduated from the National University of the Arts in Buenos Aires and he later joined the faculty there, teaching in the Department of Composition.
 He also graduated from Berklee College of Music’s Escuela de Music Contemporánea in Buenos Aires.

 Besides Bordello – The Musical, Emiliano is the composer of the musical The Guava Tree produced and commissioned by Creede Repertory Theater in Colorado.